Cryogenic treatment: Invention history of cryogenic processing and cryogenic tempering

-Science Behind Dry Cryogenic Processing & Cryogenic Tempering
+Science behind dry cryogenic processing and cryogenic tempering

-Because all changes to metals take place on the quench, the first phase of the initial descent is called cryogenic processing and by adding a second phase to heat the molecular structure of materials after an initial molecular re-alignment, both processes together are called cryogenic tempering.
+Because all changes to metals take place on the quench, the first phase of the initial descent is called cryogenic processing and by adding a second phase to heat the materials after an initial molecular re-alignment, both processes together are called cryogenic tempering.

 By using liquid nitrogen, the temperature can go as low as −196 °C, though, the typical dwell temperature of cryogenic processing equipment is slightly above the boiling point of liquid nitrogen, closer to -300 °F / -184 °C, due to being injected into the processing chamber as a gaseous state and making every attempt not to introduce liquid into the chamber that could cause parts to become thermally shocked.

 Cryogenic processing, especially cryogenic tempering, can have a profound effect on the mechanical properties of certain materials, such as steels or tungsten carbide, but the heating phase in cryogenic tempering is typically omitted for softer metals like brass in musical instruments, for piano strings, in certain aerospace applications, or for sensitive electronic components like vacuum tubes and transistors in high-end audio equipment.

-In tungsten carbide - WC-Co, the crystal structure of cobalt is transformed from softer FCC to harder HCP phase whereas the hard tungsten carbide particle is unaffected by the treatment.
+In tungsten carbide cobalt (WC-Co), the crystal structure of cobalt transforms from softer FCC to harder HCP phase, whereas the hard tungsten carbide particle is unaffected by the treatment.